jnozzi/cocoadev.com/markdown/OpeningMyDocumentFromNSTableViewInMainMenu.md

-I have an application with an General/NSTableView that lists the documents ('projects') in the General/MainMenu.nib.
-I want the General/NSTableView to open the relevant General/MyDocument file when a user double-clicks on a row within the General/NSTableView.
+I have an application with an NSTableView that lists the documents ('projects') in the MainMenu.nib.
+I want the NSTableView to open the relevant MyDocument file when a user double-clicks on a row within the NSTableView.
 I have the double-click responder, the project arrays, and all the other hard stuff wired and coded.....
-BUT, for the life of me, I cannot get an instance of General/MyDocument to open (the save General/MyDocument file loaded), when the user double-clicks.
-All of the existing General/FirstResponder and General/NSResponder, File Owner documentation refers to wiring this kind of activity to a menu action... which does not apply in this case.
+BUT, for the life of me, I cannot get an instance of MyDocument to open (the save MyDocument file loaded), when the user double-clicks.
+All of the existing FirstResponder and NSResponder, File Owner documentation refers to wiring this kind of activity to a menu action... which does not apply in this case.

 Any ideas?
 Anybody?

 ----

 Is your double-click responder getting called?
-(Stick an General/NSLog in it and see if it comes up in Console.)
+(Stick an NSLog in it and see if it comes up in Console.)

 ----